 Absolute column with a relative row reference

-The above formula is using an absolute column reference with a relative row reference.
-If the cell formula was copied, the column would always remain the same (A), but the row would be relative to where it is being copied.
+The above formula is an absolute column reference with a relative row reference.
+If the cell formula was copied, the column remains the same (A), but the row is relative to where it's being copied.

 Absolute cell reference with a relative cell reference

-Finally, the above formula will always use the value in A2, but add that value to the next relative cell.
+Finally, the above formula always uses the value in A2, but add that value to the next relative cell.
 If the cell formula was copied from C2 to C3, it would become "=SUM($A$2+B3)."

 Why would anyone need to use an absolute cell reference?

 An absolute cell reference is not used as much as a relative cell reference.
 However, using an absolute cell reference can be helpful for when you need to copy a formula into multiple cells.
-For example, if you need a formula that always uses the same cell value in multiple cells, if the formula was using a relative cell reference it would change values when copied.
+For example, if you need a formula that always uses the same cell value in multiple cells, if it uses a relative cell reference it would change values when copied.
 However, if the formula contained an absolute cell reference, it could be copied anywhere and always keep the same cell value.